MJFF-ResearchCommunity/PIE/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For questions or suggestions, please contact [your email or GitHub profile link].
+If you have any questions or suggestions, please don't hesitate to contact cameron@allianceai.co.